kkeeth/riot-composables/README.md

 }
 ```

-Then use it in your component:
+Use it in your component:

 ```riot
 <login-form>